ream/deprecated/docs/README.md

 }
 ```

-If the action you want to perform in `preFetch` method is async, it should return a Promise.

-`preFetch` will be executed after first paint on client-side as well.
+Notes: This function should return a Promise if it's async, and Vuex action always return a Promise.

 Arguments: